tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ### 4.1.2 The `minAppVersion` Field

 This field describes the minimum app version required to load the theme package.
-The provided value MUST be a string.
+The provided value MUST be an integer array.
 Theme packages MUST specify this field.
 If a package does not specify this field, it is up to the application to define what behavior is present.

-The provided string is application-specific.
-Applications are free to define the version string format used for this field.
+The provided integer array is application-specific.
+Applications are free to define acceptable values for this field.

 ## 4.2 Optional Fields